Delioth/rt_challenge_Rectangle/README.md

 Clicking a rectangle will pop up an alert with the name of the clicked rectangle.

 The page containing the React Rectangle App is hosted at  [https://delioth.github.io/rt_challenge_Rectangle/](https://delioth.github.io/rt_challenge_Rectangle/).
-The built code can also be viewed from the "built" branch.
+The built code can also be viewed from the "gh-pages" branch.
 It's possible to install the app from source using `npm install`.
 You may then build the app by running `npm run build`, or start a local server to host the app by running `npm start` in the project directory.